Hillsbus

-Hillsbus is an Australian bus company that operates services in the Hills District of Sydney.
-Founded in 2004 when National Express merged its Glenorie Bus Company and Westbus (Hills District operations only) subsidiaries, it is today part of ComfortDelGro Australia.
+Hillsbus was an Australian bus company that operated services in the Hills District of Sydney.
+Founded in 2004 when National Express merged its Glenorie Bus Company and Westbus (Hills District operations only) subsidiaries, it was later part of ComfortDelGro Australia.
+In early 2023, the Hillsbus brand was replaced by ComfortDelGro's CDC NSW brand.

 History

 First use of the Hillsbus name

 In 1996, Westbus established a separate Hillsbus brand to run express services from the Hills District to the Sydney CBD and North Sydney, initially via the Anzac Bridge and from 1997 via the M2 Hills Motorway.
 However, the Hillsbus brand seemed to have disappeared by the 2000s as these services were classified as Westbus rather than Hillsbus in early versions of the Westbus website.
 These Westbus services, however, were still referred to by Westbus as "Hills City Express".